Georges Crozier: Club career

 On 1 January 1897, the 14-year-old Crozier already was the captain and goalkeeper of AA Lycée Carnot, where he played alongside fellow future international Paul Zeiger.
 In October 1897, he joined the second team of US Parisienne, but soon reached the first team in 1898.

 As the son of a wealthy father, Crozier was sent to England to complete his higher education, doing so in Middlesex, where he began playing football with Richmond Town in 1900, being described in the Richmond Herald as "our French goalkeeper GP Crozier".
 At the time of the 1901 United Kingdom census in March, he was an 18-year-old clerk living in Hammersmith, which was also the place of residence of his cousin François Gaspard Crozier, who was also a diplomat and minister.
-In April, he started for the so-called Richmond Old Boys FC in a Easter match against a team made-up of players from Union Sportive and Sporting Club Amateurs de Paris in Calais.
+In April, he started for the so-called Richmond Old Boys FC in an Easter match against a team made-up of players from Union Sportive and Sporting Club Amateurs de Paris in Calais.

 In July 1901, Crozier was working as the correspondent in London for the French newspaper L'Auto (the forerunner of L'Équipe), writing a small article about Henri Deloge's arrival in the English capital.
 In February 1903, he kept goal for a South London team in a match against the North.
 Crozier stayed at Richmond for four years, from 1899 until October 1903, when he was transferred to West Norwood, where he was offered the captaincy despite being a foreigner.
 On 14 November, he started in the 4th qualifying round of the 1903–04 FA Cup against Fulham, which ended in a 0–4 loss.
 After the match of the following week, however, he returned to Paris with some urgency, possibly because he had to present himself to the revision council, being then incorporated into the Army in April 1904.

 Crozier soon rejoined his former team, US Parisienne, but this time his playing time was severely limited not only because he was carrying out his mandatory two-year military service in the barracks of Soissons, but also due to the presence of Maurice Guichard, who was the club's starting goalkeeper during those years.
 Nonetheless, on 16 April 1905, he started for USP in the final of th 1905 Dewar Cup against Racing de France, replacing the "slightly injured" Guichard and keeping a clean-sheet in a 2–0 victory.
 During the next few months, he played more regularly, making his last appearance for USP in December 1906, as he then decided to join his father, who had just been appointed ambassador to Vienna, a prestigious position.